Lavedonio/Alexandria/docs/gsheets_tools.md

 # gsheets_tools
-This is the documentation for the gsheets_tools modules and all its contents, with usage examples.
+This is the documentation for the gsheets_tools module and all its contents, with usage examples.

 # Index
 - [GSheetsTool](#gsheetstool)